-(1) Assistive technology is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.

-(2) Clinical and support needs for assistive technology are identified in the waiver participant's DDA personcentered assessment and documented in the person-centered service plan.

-(3) Assistive technology may be authorized as a waiver service by obtaining an initial denial of funding or information showing that the technology is not covered by Medicaid or private insurance.

-(4) The Department does not pay for experimental technology.

-(5) The Department requires the waiver participant's treating professional's written recommendation regarding her/his/their need for the technology.
-This recommendation must take into account that:

-(a) The treating professional has personal knowledge of and experience with the requested assistive technology; and

-(b) The treating professional has recently examined the waiver participant, reviewed her/his/their medical records when applicable, and conducted a functional evaluation.

-(6) The Department may require a written second opinion from a department selected professional.

-(7) Phone cards and minutes will not be funded as part of these services.

-(8) Assistive technology requires prior approval by the DDA regional administrator or designee when \$550 or more.
+- (1) Assistive technology is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization. - (2) Clinical and support needs for assistive technology are identified in the waiver participant's DDA personcentered assessment and documented in the person-centered service plan. - (3) Assistive technology may be authorized as a waiver service only after Medicaid, EPSDT, and any other private health insurance plan benefits have been exhausted by obtaining an initial denial of funding or information showing that the technology is not covered by Medicaid or private insurance. - (4) The Department does not pay for technology determined by DSHS to be experimental. - (5) The Department requires a written recommendation regarding her/his/their need for the technology.
+This recommendation must take into account that: - (a) The professional has personal knowledge of and experience with the requested assistive technology; and - (b) The professional has recently examined the waiver participant, reviewed her/his/their medical records when applicable, and conducted a functional evaluation. - (6) The Department may require a written second opinion from a department selected professional. - (7) Phone cards and minutes will not be funded as part of these services. - (8) Assistive technology requires prior approval by the DDA regional administrator or designee when \$550 or more. - (9) Services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to from the Department of Children, Youth, and Families (DCYF) or from

+Title IV-E of the Social Security Act or from other sources.

+Service 1 Jenvery Method (check each that applies): Participant-directed as specified in Appendix E

+⊠ Provider managed

-Specify whether the service may be provided by (check each that applies):
+Spec cify whether the s service may be provided by (check each that applies):

+Logally Dagnangible Daggan

+☐ Legally Responsible Person

+☐ Relative

+☐ Legal Guar

+Prov vider Specificatio ns:

 Provider Category Provider Type Title

 Individual Occupational Therapist

 Agency Occupational Therapist

 Individual Recreation Therapist

 Agency Recreation Therapist

 Individual Behavior Specialist

 Agency Behavior Specialist

-Individual Certified Music Therapist
+Individual Certified or Licensed Music Therapist

-Agency Certified Music Therapist
+Agency Certified or Licensed Music Therapist

 Individual Rehabilitation Counselor

 Agency Rehabilitation Counselor

 Individual AT Purchaser

 Agency AT Purchaser

 Agency Assistive Technology Vendor

 Individual Audiologist

 Agency Audiologist

 Individual Physical Therapist

 Agency Physical Therapist

 Individual Speech-Language Pathologist

 Agency Speech-Language Pathologist

+Ap pendix C: Pa rticipant Services

+C-1/C -3: Provider Specification s for Service

+-

+Service Type: O

+Service Name: A Assistive Technology

+vider Category:

+ividual

+Pro vider Type:

+Occ cupational Therap ict

+vider Qualification

+110 License (specify)

-RCW 18.59.050 (State law concerning licensure requirements for occupational therapists)
+RCW 18.59.050 (State law concerning licensure req uirements for occupational therapists)

-Chapter 246-847 WAC (Department of Health administrative code concerning requirements for occupational therapists)
+Chapter 246-847 7 WAC (Department of Health admi nistrative code concerning requirements for

+occupational the 0 1

+Certificate (specify):